gaphg/Satisfiable-Music-Theory/readme.md

 - All variable names should be alphanumeric.
 Additionally, `#` and `_` are allowed
 - The full grammar is provided in `grammar.bnf`
 - Example well-formed rules files are in the `example_rules` folder

+# Future Work
+- Support more rhythms!
+- Better error messages to figure out exactly which rule is not satisfied and where